Alesis ADAT

 For example, professional studio productions involving many tracks can be broken down into working modules on ADAT S-VHS tape cassettes, developed in personal ADAT studios away from budget and time constraints, then later bounced back digitally into the master production…all in perfect sync and with perfect fidelity.
 And recordings done on a single ADAT are automatically compatible with any larger ADAT system.

 So never again does a demo have to be trashed because of poor fidelity or format differences.
 In other words, no matter who you are or where you’re recording when you roll tape on ADAC it’s for real.
 ADAT is the perfect recording medium.
-It brings standardization to the recording industry that has long eluded the desires of artists, producers and engineers.
+It brings standardisation to the recording industry that has long eluded the desires of artists, producers and engineers.
 ADAT will change the recording process forever.

-Superb audio quality/ultra high fidelity digital converters.
+Superb audio quality/ultra-high fidelity digital converters.

-ADAT delivers 16-bit linear audio performance using built in 64 times oversampling Delta-Sigma analog to digital converters and the professional standard 48kHz sampling rate (user variable from 40.36kHz to 50.85kHz).
+ADAT delivers 16-bit linear audio performance using built in 64 times oversampling Delta-Sigma analogue to digital converters and the professional standard 48kHz sampling rate (user variable from 40.36kHz to 50.85kHz).
 The frequency response is 20Hz to 20kHz +/- 0.5 dB.
 The dynamic range is greater than 92 dB.
 Crosstalk between channels is better than -90 dB, and there’s no measurable wow or flutter.
 In other words, the sound is about as perfect as current technology can deliver.
 Or, if you like superlatives ADAT’s audio performance is unbelievable.

 Standard format S- VHS transport, low tape cost.

 The S-VHS transport in ADAT was chosen because it’s a proven professional standard, the is readily available, and it’s easy and convenient to work with.
 With a proven track record, the S-VHS has delivered years of reliable use in demanding professional environments.
-Plus, the 8 tracks on 1/2 inch format allows much wider track widths than what is available on other digital tape recording formats and the wider track width is ideal for the storage of digital audio.
-And the economy Of S-VHS cassettes is taken advantage of because ADAT records approximately 40 minutes of audio on a single, inexpensive S-VHS tape cassette.
-In fact, a single S-VHS cassette stores the equivalent Of 1.8 gigabytes of hard disk digital audio.
+Plus, the 8 tracks on 1/2-inch format allows much wider track widths than what is available on other digital tape-recording formats and the wider track width is ideal for the storage of digital audio.
+And the economy of S-VHS cassettes is taken advantage of because ADAT records approximately 40 minutes of audio on a single, inexpensive S-VHS tape cassette.
+In fact, a single S-VHS cassette stores the equivalent of 1.8 gigabytes of hard disk digital audio.

 Easy and familiar front panel controls.

-Anyone who has used a multitrack tape recorder already knows how to use AI)AT.
+Anyone who has used a multitrack tape recorder already knows how to use ADAT.
 The play. record, fast forward, rewind, and track select buttons perform the most used functions; just power up the machine, insert a cassette and begin recording.
 There are no difficult engineering routines to learn and tricky operations like punching in and out are seamless and glitch-free thanks to ADATs perfect digital crossfading.

-Sample-accurate synchronization and ADAT Modular Recording.
+Sample-accurate synchronisation and ADAT Modular Recording.

 While extremely sophisticated, ADAT’s sync system is practically transparent to the user.
-And there’s no assigning Of masters and slaves; just make the simple connections and ADAT’s smart software takes care of the rest.
-Prior to or during recording. each ADAT tape is formatted with a proprietary Alesis time code that is much more accurate than SMPTE or other time code systems, and allows multiple ADATs to lock to an incredible single-sample accuracy; that is, 1/48,000th of a second, accurate to 1 millionth of a second.
+And there’s no assigning of masters and slaves; just make the simple connections and ADAT’s smart software takes care of the rest.
+Prior to or during recording. each ADAT tape is formatted with a proprietary Alesis time code that is much more accurate than SMPTE or other time code systems and allows multiple ADATs to lock to an incredible single-sample accuracy; that is, 1/48,000th of a second, accurate to 1 millionth of a second.

 Why is this important?
 Because of such incredibly tight sync performance, multiple ADATs are virtually free of the evils of incoherent phase between tracks playing on different machines.
 This means that when you lock 2 or more ADATs together, you’re really creating the functional equivalent of one large multitrack digital tape recorder with one wide, seamless piece of tape.

-ADAT Proprietary MultiCbanneI Optical Digital Interface.
+ADAT Proprietary Multichannel Optical Digital Interface.

 BRC Remote Control.

 The BRC Master Remote Control is the brains of larger ADAT systems.
 During tracking, the BRC provides remote control of all transport and record functions, as well as sample-accurate auto-location and overdubbing functions; and does this with up to 16 ADATs for 128 tracks of digital audio!
-Synchronization with external audio and video equipment is easily accomplished because the BRC reads and generates SMITE time code.
-And the BRC generates MIDI Time Code (MTO and MIDl clocks to provide all the timing references needed to intelligently drive a complete MIDI sequencing system.
+Synchronisation with external audio and video equipment is easily accomplished because the BRC reads and generates SMITE time code.
+And the BRC generates MIDI Time Code (MTO and MIDI clocks to provide all the timing references needed to intelligently drive a complete MIDI sequencing system.

 For example, if you like the first chorus on track 8 and want to replace the second chorus on track 24. it’s easy to do with the BRC carrying the timing and sync information while the optical cable carries the digital audio.
 Most important, the new chorus on track 24 will an exact digital duplicate of the one on track 8.

 BRC also offers new creative and cost-effective work methods for busy producers.
 For example, rather than spend hours of expensive studio time working on instrumental a guide track can be mixed to several ADAT cassettes for the musician to work on in the privacy and unintimidating surroundings Of a ADAT studio…off the clock.
-The completed tracks can be reviewed by the producer and flown in digitally to the master ADAT recording system under control Of the BRC.
+The completed tracks can be reviewed by the producer and flown in digitally to the master ADAT recording system under control of the BRC.

 Assembly Editing.

 When tracking is finished. and with the BRC Remote Control at the helm, perfect composite performances can be assembly edited from an unlimited number of ADAT cassettes.
-Do flying edits, move or duplicate parts, Substitute a phrase or note, track offsets…any edit imaginable can be rehearsed on the BRC, time located and then executed effortlessly in the digital domain.
+Do flying edits, move or duplicate parts, substitute a phrase or note, track offsets…any edit imaginable can be rehearsed on the BRC, time located and then executed effortlessly in the digital domain.
 Composite vocals are easier than ever with the ADAT/BRC system.
 Most important, the unlimited editing power of the BRC will never cause the audio quality to suffer from too much bouncing or overdubbing.

 The Future of Digital Editing and Mixing.